trydave/Mentor4Nepal/README.md

 - I will add a few files and folders later, then we will work together on them as the next step.
 - Install Mendeley via https://desktop-download.mendeley.com/download/Mendeley-Desktop-1.19.8-win32.exe.
 Create account wtih your gmail and login.
 Finally watch this tutorial https://youtu.be/H4osP8Gp3Kk.

+In addition, one should think of it as an opportunity to create a life-long mentor-mentee relationship to help each other for a long-term career.
+A one-on-one career counselling will be provided along with a tailored career/research guide based on one’s interest and future milestones such as Education, Job, Settlement, Marriage, Partner's career, Kids, Family, Society etc. Understing these milestones from an early age and balancing them is the key to a happy future.

 </div>

 Understanding Journals: MUST Avoid Reading and Publishing Predatory Journals </br>